 For NR V2X UE with two transmit antenna connectors, the requirements specified for single carrier shall apply to each transmit antenna connector.
-The requirements shall be met with the SL MIMO configurations described in clause 6.2D.1.

 6.5E.3.2A Spurious emissions band UE co-existence for sidelink CA

 For SL intra-band contiguous CA, the protection operating band lists for n47 transmission is defined in Table 6.5.3.2-1 which shall be applied to NR SL intra-band contiguous CA UE.